Flat-band many-body localization and ergodicity breaking in the Creutz ladder: Numerical studies

 We also study the non-flat-band case ($t=6t_0$), which we regard as a reference system with respect to the AL in finite-size systems.
 Figure.~\ref{Fig2} (c) shows the LSA of a non-interacting non-flat-band for various $\mu$'s.
 The $\mu=1$ and $\mu=6$ results are close to GUE, whereas for a larger disorder, $\mu=60$, the conventional disorder-induced AL occurs.
 This delocalization-like behavior is robust to the interaction, as shown in Fig.~\ref{Fig2} (d).
 The obtained result, in particular for the non-interacting case, seems to contradict the common belief that all the states are localized in 1D random-potential systems.
-Probably, this is a finite-size effect~\cite{Supp}, i.e., for a weak disorder, $\mu=1$, localization lengths of certain part of states are larger than the system size.
-By comparing the results in Figs.~\ref{Fig2} (a) and (b) with those in Figs.~\ref{Fig2} (c) and (d), we find that the localization in the flat-band is stronger than that in the non-flat-band, indicating that their mechanisms are different.
-We will confirm this inference by calculating other quantities.
+Probably, this is a finite-size effect, i.e., for a weak disorder, $\mu=1$, localization lengths of certain part of states are larger than the system size.
+By comparing the results in Figs.~\ref{Fig2} (a) and (b) with those in Figs.~\ref{Fig2} (c) and (d), we find that the localization in the flat-band case is obviously stronger than that in the non-flat-band case, indicating that their mechanisms are different as we discussed in Sec.~\ref{model}.
+We will confirm this observation by calculating other quantities.
+The level-spacing ratio in separate energy sectors is numerically studied in Sec.~\ref{LSR} to complement the above LSA.
+In addition, we investigate finite-size effects for the LSA in Fig.~\ref{Fig2} (b).
+It is displayed in appendix A.